 The State of Reentry and Barriers for Returning Citizens

 At this session, national and state advocates will outline the myriad barriers formerly incarcerated people and their families face during an individual’s transition from life behind bars to life at home, and how criminal convictions continue to hurt people long after their sentence was served.
 Participants will learn about recent laws that have passed that have helped people in reentry and recovery, as well as laws that have passed but have not been appropriately implemented.
 Finally, this session will highlight solutions like clean slate, voting rights restoration, and how American Rescue Plan Act dollars can be spent in cost-savings ways on decarceration and reentry.

 Sentencing Reform in the Mountain State

 One of the drivers of an increasing prison population is West Virginia’s sentencing laws, which are often out of step with those of neighboring states.
 Join national and state experts to discuss ways to reduce incarceration through commonsense sentencing reforms.
 We will look back at the Justice Reinvestment Act of 2013, hear how other states are tackling the issue, and learn why it’s important to taxpayers and our communities.

 Citizen Lobbying and Storytelling Training (In-Person)

 December 5, 2021

 Charleston, WV 25311

-If you have any questions at all about this process, please email Lida at Lshepherd@afsc.org.
+If you have any questions about meetings with legislators, please email Lida at Lshepherd@afsc.org.